CERTIFIED FINANCIAL PLANNER™ Professional

 Outside of work and community, Lynn enjoys spending time with her husband Russell.
 Her other passions include the outdoors, her animals, duck hunting, downhill skiing, reading and learning about the people she meets.

+Raymond James is not affiliated with any of the organizations mentioned above.
 These aware are bestowed by independent third party organizations not affiliated with Raymond James.